 2. Tips and advice board

-A lovely idea is to hang small envelopes and cards on a board and leave a pen for guests to leave tips and advice for expectant mums.
+A lovely idea is to hang small envelopes and cards on a board and leave a pen for guests to leave advice for expectant mums.
 For those who don’t have children, just ask them to write a message of support (via Art Bar).

 3. Measure the bump